 Laws and Legislation

-The WJI Laws and Legislation page aims to provide overviews of new laws and new legislation that relates to the justice system.
-As we write this, in July 2020, the State Legislature is not in session, Congress is not particularly functional, and the country is mired in the coronavirus crisis.
+The WJI Laws and Legislation page aims to provide overviews of new laws and new legislation that relate to the justice system.

 It was not a good year for criminal justice reform in Wisconsin.
 The Legislature and Gov. Evers approved legislation calling for harsher penalties and the expansion of definitions to create more crimes.
 Legislation aimed at reigning in the incarceration industry was consistently defeated.